nix-community/nix-direnv/README.md

 Note that while the home-manager integration is recommended, some use cases require the use of features only present in some versions of nix-direnv.
-It is much harder to control the version of nix-direnv installedwith this method.
+It is much harder to control the version of nix-direnv installed with this method.
 If you require such specific control, please use another method of installing nix-direnv.